Credit union

 A credit union is a member-owned nonprofit cooperative financial institution.
 They may offer financial services equivalent to those of commercial banks, such as share accounts (savings accounts), share draft accounts (cheque accounts), credit cards, credit, share term certificates (certificates of deposit), and online banking.
 Normally, only a member of a credit union may deposit or borrow money.
-In several African countries, credit unions are commonly referred to as SACCOs (savings and credit co-operatives).
+In several African countries, a credit union is commonly referred to as a SACCO ("savings and credit co-operative").

 Worldwide, credit union systems vary significantly in their total assets and average institution asset size, ranging from volunteer operations with a handful of members to institutions with hundreds of thousands of members and assets worth billions of US dollars.
-In 2018, the number of members in credit unions worldwide was 375 million, with over 100 million members having been added since 2016.
+At the end of 2024, the World Council of Credit Unions reported 412.7 million members in 67,137 credit unions across 101 countries, with more than US$3.8 trillion in total assets.
+The organization reports only figures supplied by countries responding to its annual survey and does not estimate values for non-reporting countries.

 In 2006, 23.6% of mortgages from commercial banks were subprime lending, compared to only 3.6% of those from credit unions, and banks were two and a half times more likely to fail during the crisis.
 American credit unions more than doubled lending to small businesses between 2008 and 2016, from $30 billion to $60 billion, while lending to small businesses overall during the same period declined by around $100 billion.
 In the US, public trust in credit unions stands at 60%, compared to 30% for big banks.
 Furthermore, small businesses are 80% more likely to be satisfied by a credit union than with a big bank.

 "Natural-person credit unions" (also called "retail credit unions" or "consumer credit unions") serve individuals, as distinguished from "corporate credit unions", which serve other credit unions.